masaomi346/phishpond/README.md

 ## How to use
 1. `git clone https://github.com/masaomi346/phishpond.git`
+2. Place phishing kit on `./phishpond/www/`.
-2. `cd ./phishpond/`
+3. `cd ./phishpond/`
-3. Configure any db connection strings within `docker-compose.yml`
+4. Configure any db connection strings within `docker-compose.yml`
-4. Run `docker compose up -d`
+5. Run `docker compose up -d`
-5. Browse to `http://localhost:5800` for the virtual browser
+6. Browse to `http://localhost:5800` for the virtual browser
-6. Browse to `http://localhost:8080` for mitmproxy
+7. Browse to `http://localhost:8080` for mitmproxy
-7. Within the virtual browser navigate to `http://phishpond.local`
+8. Within the virtual browser navigate to `http://phishpond.local`

 (First time setup)
 1. Open preferences within the virtual browser